Nature Play: Best practice design considerations for a natural play area

 Plan for your community

-Research demonstrates that naturalized universal design of playgrounds produces an environment that is more attractive to a diverse group of people.
-Naturalization helps create playgrounds that are attractive and usable by all people – no matter their age, cultural background, economic status, and level of ability or personal skill.
+Research demonstrates that combining nature with equipment produces a space that is more attractive to a diverse group of people – no matter their age, cultural background, economic status, and level of ability or personal skill.
 Naturalized playgrounds can become social crossroads in the community.

-Provide a space for everyone such as play areas that promote physical activity, shaded areas for social gatherings, and site amenities for the whole family to rest and enjoy..
+Be sure to include opportunities for physical activity, shaded areas for social gatherings, and site amenities for the whole family to rest and enjoy..
 Also consider ways to ensure the space is inclusive and usable for all by considering physical, communicative, social/emotional, sensory, and cognitive play opportunities.

 Locate near site features and park utilities

-Location: In nature play settings, location is everything from the walking access, plant/tree placement, and drainage systems, it is all essential to the functional success of naturalized playgrounds.
-The playground should be reachable within walking distance via accessible routes or connecting trail systems to encourage the community to engage in nature play.
+In nature play settings, location is important for walking access, plant/tree placement, and drainage systems, it's all essential to the functional success of the playground.
+It should be reachable within walking distance via accessible routes or connecting trail systems to encourage the community to engage in nature play.

-Along with a well-designed surface drainage system, parks should consider employing contemporary landscape engineering practice, which offers innovative solutions such as rain gardens and vegetated swales to accommodate storm water runoff.
+Along with a well-designed surface drainage system, parks should consider employing contemporary landscape engineering practice such as rain gardens and vegetated swales to accommodate storm water runoff.

 Shade: Place manufactured playground equipment close to large, deciduous shade trees so that users are both protected from direct rays of the sun during hot summer months and exposed to warmth of the sun at other times of the year when the trees are not in leaf.